morhilai/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 ---
 {NOTE: }

-*To load a document bl\aaaaaaaaaaaaaaaa  from the database, a variety of methods with many overloads are available.
+*To load a document  from the database, a variety of methods with many overloads are available.